gazebosim/gz-sim/tutorials/migrating_ardupilot_plugin.md

 ## What's next

-You should be able to apply the same general changes covered in this tutorial to your Gazebo plugins to migrate them to Ignition.
+You should be able to apply the same general changes covered in this tutorial to your Gazebo plugins to migrate them to Gazebo.

 Check out [these
 instructions](https://github.com/gerkey/ardupilot_gazebo/tree/ignition#using-with-ignition)
-if you'd like to learn more about using ardupilot_gazebo with Ignition.
+if you'd like to learn more about using ardupilot_gazebo with Gazebo.